bowlmonkeylabs/BrickBreaker/Notes/Templates/General Questions.md

-Do you find it engaging?
+Do you find the game engaging?